ig3io/pycritic/README.md

 =========
 Python powered, web scraping based, Metacritic API

 What is this?
 -------------
 A, for now, simple Python module that works as a Metacritic API.
 It uses the [BeautifulSoup][bs] and the [Requests][requests] library.

-Pycritic is under heavy development, but the actual interface should not change in an immediate future.
+Pycritic is under heavy development and hasn't been tested enough, but the actual interface should not change in an immediate future.

 How to use it
 -------------